RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnProgrammingBox.md

 <section class="postSection">
   <img src="/public/images/saturn/Sophia-Sega-Saturn-Sound-Box-byPeekB.jpg" class="wow slideInLeft postImage" />
   <div markdown="1">
 For sound designers a `Sound Box` could be purchased for $4,800.00 from SEGA and connected to the sound designers Macintosh system.

+This was the first sound development hardware available for the SEGA saturn and was later replaced by a model of the `CartDev` development kit which has a MIDI port that also connected to the Macintosh based SEGA Sound Tools.
   </div>
 </section>